hurricane-response/response-theme/Contributing.md

 ### Whoa!
 I just want to fix a typo.

 Yes!
 We understand that frustration.
 GitHub does a great job of providing an in-browser experience for this scenario.
-If you don't have a GitHub account, first [create an account](https://github.com/join) and then navigate to the file with the minor change.
+If you don't have a GitHub account, first [create an account](https://github.com/join), then we ask you to create an issue for your suggested fix.
+Then navigate to the file with the minor change.
 In the upper right corner, next to the trash can symbol is a pencil.
 That icon will allow you to start the editing process.
 GitHub automagically will create a fork with your change and walk you through submitting it as a pull request.

 ## Commit Messages